AD

 1. Ayia Napa, Cyprus

 Ayia Napa’s most iconic place is Nissi; popular among water sports lovers, Nissi Beach is a 500-meter stretch of brilliant white sand that boasts a myriad of sunbathing places as well as a lively clubbing scene.
-Quite busy in summer, this place shows off its quainter side in spring and early autumn, when there aren’t too many people around.
+Quite busy in summer, this place shows off its quaint side in spring and early autumn, when there aren’t too many people around.

 2. Sardinia, Italy